The SAAMI PEOPLE of LAPPLAND

 Roseman painting a portrait of Mát'te in the reindeer herder's winter dwelling

 in the hamlet of Soaht'tofiel'bmá, Kautokeino Township, 1976.

 The map indicates the route that Roseman and Davis followed for some 400 kilometers, from the coastal city of Tromsø to the rural township of Kautokeino in Finnmark County, in the interior of Norwegian Lappland, 1976.

 "During the spring and summer of 1976, I did research in libraries and bookstores in New York City in preparation for my prospective work.
-Ronald, who was overseeing the national tour of The Performing Arts in America exhibition, assisted me in planning the project, charting an itinerary, and deciding where would be our ultimate destination in Lappland.
+Ronald, who was overseeing the national tour of The Performing Arts in America exhibition, worked with me doing research, planning the project, charting the itinerary, and deciding where would be our ultimate destination in Lappland.

 Roseman writes in his journal:

 In early September 1976, Roseman and Davis boarded a flight from New York to Oslo and traveled north by train and bus some 2,250 kilometers to Tromsø.
 The city, home to the world's northernmost university, is located on an island connected to the mainland by a kilometer-long cantilever bridge.
 They stayed in Tromsø a few days to acclimate to the Arctic region and to do additional research on the Saami culture before making their way to the interior of Lappland.

 In Tromsø, Roseman and Davis were befriended by a kindly Norwegian couple, Kai and Kirsten D., who were excited about the artist's prospective project and wanted to contribute to the successful realization of the work.
 Kai thoughtfully offered the use of the family car to the two adventurers as he had the use of a company car where he worked.